 Privacy AwARe Week

-The Division of Elementary and Secondary Education is proud to announce Privacy AwARe Week 2021: a week-long virtual celebration of Data Privacy Day that highlights the power of privacy and the importance of cyber safety.
+The Division of Elementary and Secondary Education is proud to announce Privacy AwARe Week 2022: a virtual celebration of Data Privacy Week that highlights the power of privacy and the importance of cyber safety.

 A self-paced student privacy training module from Technology Initiatives & Resources

 Note: This module will take approximately 60 to 75 minutes.
 It works best on a computer browser (not mobile) and you may need to disable your pop-up blocker.

 Micah Warbington, the Public Affairs Programs Liaison with the Attorney General's Office, shares important tips and resources to keep parents, educators, and children safe on the internet.

 Thursday, January 27 — More to Explore about Data Privacy

 Student privacy doesn't end when Privacy AwARe Week finishes.
 To efficiently create a privacy-conscious culture, it is important to consistently enforce resources for privacy in our everyday practices.
 Here are a few ways in which you can deepen your education about data privacy: